Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Logistics

-While the primary consequences of unaddressed logistical challenges are plainly observed in ineffective distribution of vaccines, there are nuanced complications surrounding equitable distribution in diverse populations.
+While the primary effects of unaddressed logistical consequences are plainly ineffective distribution of vaccines, there are nuanced complications surrounding equity affecting multiple spheres of public life.
 These consequences must be evaluated, and plans must be put into place to alleviate their effects should they become realized.